Types Of Damages In Personal Injury Claims in Florida

 Punitive damages differ from the others in that they are not awarded for the victim’s direct losses but to punish the at-fault party for particularly egregious conduct and to deter similar behavior.
 These are granted only when the defendant’s actions are shown to be intentional or grossly negligent.

 The sections to follow will delve into each type of damage in greater detail.
-Consulting with an experienced personal injury attorney at Schilling & Silvers Property and Accident Attorneys is essential for a comprehensive understanding and personalized guidance on your case.
+Consulting with an experienced personal injury attorney at Schilling & Silvers Personal Injury & Car Accident Lawyers is essential for a comprehensive understanding and personalized guidance on your case.

 Economic Damages, Special Damages, and Compensatory Damages